iterate-ch/docs/cyberduck/browser.md

 ### Deleting Files and Folders

 Some protocols support the trashing of files instead of permanently deleting them.
 This feature is enabled by default.
-It can be enabled using a [hidden configuration option](preferences.md#hidden-configuration-options).
+It can be disabled using a [hidden configuration option](preferences.md#hidden-configuration-options).

 	browser.delete.trash=false